 During the third and fourth years of the Honours Study Programme, the students shall select course units from the subject of specialization at 3000 and 4000 levels, so that their credits will add up to at least 24 per academic year.
 The relevant department may specify the remaining course units that should be offered.
 Further, the Honours Degree students will do a research project, which will carry minimum of 6 credits.
-Students following the Statistics and Operations Research or the Computation and Management Study Programmes should select course units specified for these programmes.
+Students following the Statistics and Operations Research should select course units specified for this programme.